 Self-Determination has become part of best practices in education and positively makes a difference in students’ lives, in particular for students with disabilities.
 How do we, as educators, promote the development of self-determined behaviours in our students so they can have better life outcomes?
-In this chapter we will clarify the meaning of self-determination for people with significant disabilities by: defining it, understanding some of the misinterpretations, looking at some strategies that promote the development of self-determined behaviour of students with significant disabilities, and providing some resources that support instruction.
+In this chapter, we will clarify the meaning of self-determination for people with significant disabilities by defining it, understanding some of the misinterpretations, and looking at some strategies that promote the development of self-determined behaviour of students with significant disabilities.
+We will also be providing some resources that support instruction.

 Constructs of Self-Determination